The Jam Factory: History

 Before these major tenants closed their Jam Factory outlets, its owner, Challenger, announced in June 2008 a $700 million redevelopment that did not proceed.
 It would have seen the historic factory building demolished and replaced with a new style shopping centre (54,000 square metres of shops, more than double the present size), apartment towers built on the car park closest to Virgin Megastore/Urban by Target, 8,000 square metres of office space, and a 100-room hotel.
 Challenger then attempted to sell the entire site in May 2009 for about $110 million without success.
-In 2015 the Jam Factory was purchased by Newmark Capital.
+In 2015, the Jam Factory was purchased by Newmark Capital.

+In early 2024, Newmark Capital sold its remaining stake in the Jam Factory to a joint venture between Gurner Group and Qualitas, who became the sole owners and developers of the site.
+Led by Tim Gurner and Mark Fischer respectively, the partnership announced a $2.75 billion redevelopment plan, including luxury residences, two hotels, a wellness precinct, and a reimagined cinema and dining complex.
+Ahmed Fahour AO, former CEO of Australia Post, was appointed Group CEO of Gurner Group in late 2024 to oversee the expansion.
+In November 2024, Village Cinemas announced the closure of their Jam Factory cinema, and the Jam Factory closed the following month, following plans for a complete rebuild into a new cinema and dining complex, including apartments, a luxury hotel and a revamped movie theatre.

+On 19 September 2025, a fire broke out at the under-construction site, with the blaze engulfing about a third of a three-storey brick building which was still standing on the Garden Street side of the historical site.
+This took place during active demolition and is currently under investigation by Victoria Police and the Arson Squad.